 A study, says the author, shows that psychopaths are actually more likely to convince parole boards to let them out.

-Which is an issue since psychopaths are more likely to re-offend than non-pshchopaths.
+Which is an issue since psychopaths are more likely to re-offend than non-psychopaths.

 Professional judgment from a psychiatrist and psychologist is also unreliable.

-Scientists’ risk assassment tools do better at predicting risks (some of the variables used are: age, gender of victims, types of prior crimes, age of first criminal behavior etc.).
+Scientists’ risk assessment tools do better at predicting risks (some of the variables used are: age, gender of victims, types of prior crimes, age of first criminal behavior etc.).

-Kent Kiehl’s aim was also to help improve the risk assassment.
+Kent Kiehl’s aim was also to help improve the risk assessment.

 During his first stint in prison the author fell victim of prisoners’ manipulation before realizing what was on.